Brenda Iijima with Aja Couchois Duncan

 Duncan: Your reading of me, my work, brings deep joy.
 There is such resonance for me in the quote as well.
 There are many extinctions that have occurred over the centuries.
 So many beings and ways of being have been destroyed.
 The work now is to unlearn and remember.
 In small and large ways.
 As we do here.

 Aja Couchois Duncan is a Bay Area writer, coach and capacity builder, and forest dweller of Ojibwe, French and Scottish descent.
 Her most recent book, Restless Continent (Litmus Press) was selected by Entropy Magazine as one of the best poetry collections of 2016 and the California Book Award for Poetry in 2017.
 She holds an MFA in Creative Writing from San Francisco State University and a variety of other degrees and credentials to certify her as human.
 Great Spirit knew it all along.Brenda Iijima

-Brenda Iijima’s involvements occur at the intersections and mutations of poetry, research movement, ecological sociology and submerged histories.
-She is the author of seven full-length collections of poetry and numerous chapbooks and artist’s books.
+Brenda Iijima's involvements occur at the intersections and mutations of poetry, research movement, visual arts, floral and faunal studies and ecological sociology.
+Her current work focuses on missing persons and submerged histories, extinction and other-than-human modes of expression.
+A developing project involves choreography and vocalization centered on Fort Massachusetts, in her hometown of North Adams, Massachusetts.
+She is the author of seven full-length collections of poetry and numerous chapbooks and artist's books.
 Her most recent book, Remembering Animals was published by Nightboat Books in 2016.
 She is also the editor of the eco language reader (Nightboat Books and PP@YYL).
-She is the editor of Portable Press at Yo-Yo Labs, located in Brooklyn, NY ().
+Iijima is the editor of Portable Press at Yo-Yo Labs, located in Brooklyn, NY (http://yoyolabs.com/).